 Some state requires having an existing real estate sales associate license to acquire a broker’s license, just like in Florida.
 Some, however, only need a property management license which is easier to acquire.
 For a property management license, you need to complete a property management course and pass the property management exam.

-Contact Us for Property Management Services in Clermont, FL
+Contact Us for Property Management Services in Florida

 Does a property manager need a real estate license?
 Now that you already know what a property manager needs to have, then you can either make a choice whether you’d want to manage a property or if you’re getting the service of an experienced professional.
-For property management services in Clermont, Minneola, Mascotte, Groveland, Oakland, Montverde, Howey-in-the-Hills, Leesburg, and the surrounding areas, contact Bridlewood Real Estate.
+For property management services in Clermont, Orlando, Minneola, Mascotte, Groveland, Oakland, Montverde, Howey-in-the-Hills, Leesburg, and all other communities in Florida, contact Bridlewood Real Estate.
 You may reach us at 352-404-6484 for inquiries.